junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean and Sam glared at him with the same blank looks.

 Crowley let out an impatient sound.
 "The control is not a *thing* you can carry around or borrow.
-It's *me*! *I* get a direct link to this body, this new cage -- tuning the lights up and down, I say go left he can't go right.
+It's *me*! *I* get a direct link to this body, this new cage -- tuning the lights up and down, I say left, he can't go right.
 The Devil is going to be just a puppet once he's inside that body."

 "Then come with us!"
 Dean said, "Tell the Devil what to do, isn't that what you wanted?"

 Crowley looked uneasy.
 "Happy to, but did you lot forget all the demon-proof sigils everywhere in that place?
-You might as well burn me alive than asking me walk into that damned place.
+You might as well burn me alive than asking me to walk into that damned place.
 The bloody floor is worse than walking on the summer beach on bare feet!
 Why do you think I never visited?"

 Dean shrugged.
 He did forget bunker was the safest place on Earth, supposedly anyway -- looks like it's still true, to some extent.
 "Do I look like I care?"

 Crowley sighed, resigned.
 He snapped his finger.
 "There, now Moose can act as my proxy.
-My agent on field.
+My agent on the field.
 Bound to the Devil.
 Happy?"

 Sam narrowed his eyes.
 "What did you do?"

 "Everything you want and more -- the complete control.
 Do whatever kinky thing you want with the Devil, I don't care, just leave me a peace in the end.
 Now get out of my place and have fun."
 Crowley walked back to his throne room, heading to the corner cabinet to pour himself some wine.

 "I don't feel anything."
 On their way home, Sam said, frowning.
 "Do you think Crowley told us the truth?
-We now have the control over Lucifer?"
+We now have control over Lucifer?"

-Dean glanced at him, concerning.
+Dean glanced at him, concerned.
 "I don't know.
 Depend on how much you trust Crowley, I guess -- but he was doing okay recently, all things considered.
-He wanted Lucifer suffer as much as we do, so yeah, I think it should be a good bet -- as good as we can have, anyway."
+He wanted Lucifer to suffer as much as we do, so yeah, I think it should be a good bet -- as good as we can have, anyway."

 "Or Lucifer gets a free new body, and we are screwed.
 No pressure, right?"
 Sam breathed out, keeping his tone forcefully light.